MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 11. Close **Microsoft Visual Studio**.

->**Results**: After completing this exercise, you should have created restaurant application, in which users can view the restaurant branches, order a table and also apply for a job.
+>**Results**: After completing this exercise, you have enabled users to see the wanted ads to find a new job, and enabled them to apply for a job.

 ©2018 Microsoft Corporation.
 All rights reserved.